Georgia Sex Abuse Lawsuits

 So who can sex abuse victims sue in a civil lawsuit?
 Victims of abuse can always file suit against the individual who abused or assaulted them.
 The problem with doing that, however, is that even if you win the lawsuit you probably won’t be able to get any money out of the abuser.
 In many cases, the abuser might already be dead or in jail.

-The real goal in a sexual abuse civil lawsuit is going after a third party who can be held liable for the abuse.
+The real goal in a sexual abuse civil lawsuit is to go after a third party who can be held liable for the abuse.
 Third parties can be held liable in a civil sex abuse lawsuit if you can show that they were negligent and that this negligence allowed the abuse to happen.

 For example, if you were abused by a teacher at your school, the school could potentially be liable for negligently failing to stop the abuse or investigate prior complaints against the teacher.